VorSonnenaufgang/CodeHub/Temp.SA文档.md

 * Enable users to read their github through app, thus change the situation that can only be accessed through web browsers.
 * Almost covers all the features of github, which can be call "read-only" github.

+#### External	Entities
+Codehub is a widely-used app to access github account on ios platform.
+As one can image, a software project like this cannot be developed without external libraries, tools and frameworks.
+Below, there are several entities in Codehub, and together they set up the enviroment of it.
+The external entities are listed below:
+* Developing language: C#.
+* IDE for programming: Visual Studio.
+* Framework: Xamarin, a free C# framework for iOS applications.
+* Dependency: Json.NET, ReactiveUI, MVVMCross, Marked.js.
+* Supported By: Github.
+* Communication tools: Github.
+* Users: any users on ios platform(e.g.	iPhone, iPod Touch, and iPad device).

 ### References